← Back to Blog·Mar 16, 2026·9 min read

 Plausible Analytics

-Plausible is open-source, cookieless, and hosted in the EU on Hetzner servers in Germany.
-It provides a single-page dashboard with essential metrics.
-No personal data is collected, so no consent is needed.
-Pricing starts at $9/month for 10K pageviews.
-Self-hosting is free but requires your own infrastructure.
+Open-source, cookieless, hosted in EU on Hetzner servers (Germany).
+Single-page dashboard with essential metrics.
+No personal data collected.
+From $9/month for 10K pageviews.
+Self-hosting free via Docker.

 Fathom Analytics

-Fathom is a privacy-focused tool from Canada that processes EU data in EU data centers via an “Intelligent Router.”
-No cookies, no personal data collection.
-The dashboard is polished and simple.
-It includes email reports and uptime monitoring.
-Pricing starts at $14/month for 100K pageviews.
+Privacy-focused tool from Canada.
+Processes EU data in EU data centers via an “Intelligent Router.”
+No cookies, no personal data.
+Polished dashboard with email reports and uptime monitoring.
+From $14/month for 100K pageviews.

 Matomo (Self-Hosted)